fagner001/angularjs_java_ejb_jpa_rest_mysql/aplicacao/README.md

-SUTRE: Using Multiple Java EE 6 Technologies Deployed as an EAR
+APLICACAO: Using Multiple Java EE 6 Technologies Deployed as an EAR
 ==============================================================================================
 Author: Pete Muir
 Level: Intermediate
-Technologies: CDI, JSF, JPA, EJB, JAX-RS, BV, EAR
+Technologies: AngularJS, Bootstrap, CDI, JPA, EJB, JAX-RS, BV, EAR
-Summary: The `SUTRE` quickstart demonstrates web-enabled database application, using JSF, CDI, EJB, JPA and Bean Validation, packaged as an EAR.
+Summary: The `APLICACAO` quickstart demonstrates web-enabled database application, using , AngularJS, Bootstrap,  CDI, EJB, JPA and Bean Validation, packaged as an EAR.
 Target Product: JBoss EAP
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-The `SUTRE` quickstart is a deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 on Red Hat JBoss Enterprise Application Platform.
+The `APLICACAO` quickstart is a deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 on Red Hat JBoss Enterprise Application Platform.

 It demonstrates how to create a compliant Java EE 6 application using JSF 2.1, CDI 1.0, JAX-RS, EJB 3.1, JPA 2.0 and Bean Validation 1.0.
 It includes a persistence unit and some sample persistence and transaction code to introduce you to database access in enterprise Java.
 It is based on the [kitchensink](../kitchensink/README.md) quickstart but is packaged as an EAR archive.